lisamelton/other_video_transcoding/README.md

 ## Usage

+> [!WARNING]
+> Recent changes to Nvidia drivers, versions 555.85 and later, have a bug (or feature?) which ignores target bitrates for HEVC output so that only constant quality values are honored.
+H.264 output is not affected.
+Until this is fixed, always add the `--nvenc-cq` option to your command line when using the Nvidia HEVC encoder.
+Otherwise the encoder will ignore the default bitrate and do something undefined.

 The `other-transcode.rb` tool has over 50 command line options.
 Use `--help` to list the options available along with brief instructions on their usage:

     other-transcode.rb --help